DominikJaniec/EnvConfigs/README.md

    * This requirement could be lifted, when creating `SymbolicLink` will be available to normal users.
 3. What does that script do?
    * Will make symbolic-links at _Home_ (`~/`) directory of current user with Bash and Git configuration files: [`.bash_profile`](Shells/.bash_profile) + [`.bashrc`](Shells/.bashrc), and [`.gitconfig`](Shells/.gitconfig).
+   * Will install pwsh-modules: [`posh-git`](https://www.powershellgallery.com/packages/posh-git) and [`oh-my-posh`](https://www.powershellgallery.com/packages/oh-my-posh), which are utilized by `Profile.ps1` for more user friendly UX of terminal.
-   * Symbolic-link will also be created for profile-file for PowerShell at [`~/Documents/PowerShell/Profile.ps1`](Shells/Profile.ps1) - no profile for old but default PowerShell 5.
+   * Symbolic-link will also be created for profile-file for PowerShell at [`~/Documents/PowerShell/Profile.ps1`](Shells/Profile.ps1) - no profile for old but yet default PowerShell 5.

 ## Windows configuration